BigMo/Arduino-Robotic-Arm/RoboticArmDummy/ReadMe.txt

 			-> Call MimicSensorArm to "mimic" the pose of the passed arm Also, there's a capture-feature (to implement Teach-In):
 	Create a capture, start capturing and call Update to capture the current pose of an arm.

+Important:
+	This project works with servos that have a max range of 180 degrees (byte: 0-255)!